A Misericordia University Profile

 Academic Emphasis: Liberal arts, professional and pre-professional studies

-Graduate Education: Misericordia offers master's degrees in nursing, education, business and organizational management.
+Graduate Education: Misericordia offers master's degrees in nursing, education, health care informatics, business and organizational management.
 The occupational therapy and speech-language pathology programs are five-year, entry-level master's degree programs.
-The Physician Assistant program is a five-year (3+2) combined bachelor's/master's degree.
-A Doctorate in Occupational Therapy is designed to be completed part-time over a two year tri-semester period.
+The Doctorate in Occupational Therapy is designed to be completed part-time over a two year tri-semester period.
 The physical therapy program is a six and one half year program resulting in a bachelor's degree and a Doctorate in Physical Therapy.

 Intercollegiate Sports: Misericordia University competes in the NCAA Division III, Middle Atlantic Corporation's Freedom Conference.
 Women's sports include basketball, soccer, field hockey, volleyball, swimming, softball, cross-country, cheerleading, lacrosse, golf, tennis and track and field.
 Men's sports include football, basketball, soccer, swimming, cross-country, baseball, golf, lacrosse, tennis and track and field.